-DUI DWI: What’s the Difference in the State of Michigan?
+DUI & DWI: What’s the Difference in the State of Michigan?

+For example, people who drink and drive might receive a DUI or DWI charge.
+DUI stands for driving under the influence of alcohol or other drugs.
+On the other hand, DWI stands for driving while intoxicated or impaired.
 There are several key differences between a DUI v.s DWI in the State of Michigan.
 It’s important to know more about these terms because they have different criminal penalties and fines attached to them.
-Keep reading to find out more!

 Michigan DUI Charges